IvoryRubble/dance_pad/README.md

 All buttons are mapped to gamepad buttons
 Gamepad layout is same to common foam dance mats from AliExpress

-Suitable for DanceDanceRevolution, ITG, Stepmania and similar games
+Suitable for DanceDanceRevolution, ITG, Stepmania and similar games.
 I use it with Project OutFox https://projectoutfox.com/

 ![](photos/20240713_140223.jpg)